sjoerdgunneweg/Project-Computational-Science/README.md

 * [Code Review](#code-review)

 ## Introduction
 This project is a simulation of fish schooling.
 With our own Agent-Based model, we use the Boids algorithm to simulate the movement of fish.
 For this algorithm, three rules are used to determine the direction of the fish:
 1. Separation: fish move away from their neighbours.
 2. Alignment: fish move in the same direction as their neighbours.
 3. Cohesion: fish move towards the center of mass of their neighbours.

+Then we also added a function to make the boids turn back into the tank if they encounter a wall.
+This is done by giving these fish a random direction away from the wall they just encountered.
+For more realistic behaviour we also let every fish change directions randomly every nth step.

 ## Prerequisites
 Run the following command to install the required packages: